 Image stabilisation (or IBIS)

 This is another specification that matters hugely to some people, and less so for others.
 If you’re happy to cart around a tripod with you, or you’re only ever shooting at fast shutter speeds in bright daylight, you’ll be less concerned.
-However, if you’re into night photography, low-light photography, or somebody who wants to shoot slowly handheld, or somebody who uses long lenses (to name but a few), then you’ll want to pay closer attention to IS specs, and look out for In-Body Image Stabilisation (IBIS).
+However, if you’re into night photography, low-light photography, shooting slowly handheld, or using long lenses, for example, then you’ll want to pay closer attention to IS specs, and look out for In-Body Image Stabilisation (IBIS).

 Frame rate

-Again, this is something that for lots of types of photographers, it’s a bit of a redundant specification.
+Again, this is something that, for lots of photographers, is a bit of a redundant specification.
 If you’re shooting static objects, being able to shoot at 20fps is an expensive specification that might barely – or never – get used.
 Of course, if you’re shooting wildlife, action, sports and similar high-speed action, you might want a fast frame rate and use high-speed continuous shooting every day.

 Handling